wyattscarpenter/carpogram/README.md

 a basic goal of this plain text encoding is to make it really nice for real actual English — computing has come a long way since using a computer meant you had to compromise and have one symbol as a hyphen-minus. you can have nice things.
   (incidentally, this also connects to the idea that all of this text is by default proportionally laid out and serif implicitly).

 one of my unusual opinions that will be represented here is that the apostrophe character will be encoded differently from, and visually distinct to, the single quotes ‘ and ’.
 There also is no "straight single quotes".
-(And perhaps the double quote should simply be made of single quotes... hmm...) (let's not make it a comma accent mark, though; let's not go crazy).
+(And perhaps the double quote should simply be made of single quotes... hmm...) (let's not make it a comma accent mark, though; let's not go crazy (Plus also there are comma diacriticals that should not be confused).

 Include a character like ) (but smaller?) to be used in smiley faces like :) without messing up nesting parens its found within.